 If dogs don't receive opportunities for social interaction with their caregivers, or if they don't have playmates or toys, they sometimes entertain themselves by engaging in destructive behavior.

 Without realizing it, dog parents may pay the most attention to their dogs when they are misbehaving.
 Dogs who don't receive attention and reinforcement for appropriate behavior may show destructive behavior as a way to attract attention, even if the attention is negative.

 Normal play behavior can often result in destructive behavior, and often involves digging or chewing, shredding, and shaking of toy-like objects such as shoes, socks or paper objects.
 This is very common in young dogs and often happens when the dog is unsupervised or doesn't have enough outlets for appropriate play behavior.

 Dogs may inadvertently damage items in their environment when they are exploring or investigating.
 Dogs investigate objects by pawing at them and exploring them with their mouths.
 Many dogs also like to fetch and carry objects.
 Novel or unfamiliar objects are often damaged this way, especially when dogs are left unsupervised for long periods of time.

-Excessive punishment or punishment after the fact for any misbehavior can cause dogs to have anxiety around their owner.
-Anticipation of the owner’s return or arrival increases the dog’s anxiety level, and they might engage in destructive behavior to relieve the anxiety.
+Excessive punishment or punishment after the fact for any misbehavior can cause dogs to have anxiety around their caretaker.
+Anticipation of the caretaker's return or arrival increases the dog’s anxiety level, and they might engage in destructive behavior to relieve the anxiety.